AlexTeodorIt/CurseForge-Launcher-Swapper/README.md

 To swap the Original Minecraft launcher to SKLauncher you need to press the second button.
 After you do all of that you need to run or install a modpack, you login into it (with Microsoft Account or in Offline Mode).

+IF YOU WANT TO EXIT FROM THE APP, PLEASE PRESS ALT + F4

 I hope i helped someone, much love from Al3xutzu <3